 A driver’s failure to yield the right of way to others on the road is one of the most common types of car, bike and motorcycle accidents, and most commonly caused by aggressive driving, distracted driving, and drunk driving.
 These types of accidents can not only be fatal, but they are preventable.
 Every year, tens of thousands of people are killed in car accidents across the country, and another 2 million people are injured.

-Oftentimes drivers must make immediate decisions about which driver, pedestrian, or cyclist has the right of way, and which one has to yield.
+Oftentimes drivers must make immediate decisions about which driver, pedestrian, motorcycle rider or bike rider has the right of way, and which one has to yield.
 Most drivers might not realize that if there are no traffic control devices or if they are faulty, then the driver must yield to pedestrians, and must treat an intersection as a four-way stop sign.
 Some drivers may act as if they always have the right of way, disregarding the rules of the road and the safety of others.

 Every day, someone commits a “failure to yield” infraction, not realizing the potential catastrophe they can cause.
 There are various types of these accidents that can cause tragic injuries.

 Types of Failure to Yield Accidents